kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 431, end: 432
 ✖ ',' expected - start: 472, end: 475
 ✖ Did you forgot a ']' to match the `[` token? - start: 472, end: 475
-✖ ',' expected - start: 472, end: 475
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 459, end: 475 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 458, end: 475 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 457, end: 475 ✖ ',' expected - start: 472, end: 475
 ✖ ',' expected - start: 472, end: 475
 ✖ The left hand side of the arrow is not destructible  - start: 472, end: 475